 Cost (includes tax): $95.85 (ages 10-up); $76.68 (ages 3-9)

 - Water Park Annual Pass: Allows unlimited admission to both Blizzard Beach and Typhoon Lagoon for one year.
 Water Parks subject to seasonal or weather closures.
-Each of our water parks is refurbished annually.
-These routine maintenance periods are staggered, so our Guests should be able to enjoy at least one water park experience year-round.
+Each of Disney's water parks is refurbished annually.
+These routine maintenance periods are staggered, so guests should be able to enjoy at least one water park experience year-round.

 - Water Park/Disney Quest Annual Pass: Allows unlimited admission to Disney Quest, Blizzard Beach and Typhoon Lagoon for one year.

 The cost of Florida Resident tickets plus various options can be calculated on our Ticket Calculator page by first placing a check in the Florida Resident option.

 Grandparents (aunts, uncles, divorced spouses, etc) who have small children from out-of-state visiting, may be able to get around the Florida Resident ID requirements when purchasing Florida Resident children tickets since an ID is not required to buy the tickets.